AstrobioMike/NASA-GeneLab-working/amplicon/GL-DPPD-7104-A.md

 *	`compress=TRUE` – gzip-compress the output filtered reads

-*	`multithread=TRUE` – determine number of cores available and run in parallel when possible (can also take an integer specifying number to run)
+*	`multithread=TRUE` – determine number of cores available and run in parallel when possible (can also take an integer specifying the number to run)

 **Input file types:**